Have questions? We're here.

 Terrain: The trail includes dirt roads with slippery sections, dirt, mud, and gravel

-Day 3: Tres Equis
+Day 3: Las Brisas to Tres Equis

-You depart early from Las Brisas de Pacuarito, following paths the indigenous Cabécar people frequently use.
+You depart early from Las Brisas de Pacuarito, following paths the indigenous Cabecar people frequently use.
 The challenging terrain of mud, boulders, and steep inclines makes navigating these pathways an intense experience, taking about eight hours.
 You travel a considerable distance without access to shops as you leave the Las Brisas de Pacuarito community and cross into tribal territory.
 Due to the remoteness, planning and acquiring the necessary supplies before departing is crucial.
 Small stores offer portable, non-perishable goods that provide vital energy for your trek.

 Begin the trek early in the morning along trails utilized by the Cabecar indigenous people.
 Expect approximately 8 hours of travel over challenging terrain, including mud, rocks, and steep inclines.